QuintenQVD0/pterodactyl-documentation/Pterodactyl/docs/Documentation/Panel/getting_started.md

 # If using NGINX on CentOS:
 chown -R nginx:nginx /var/www/pterodactyl/*

-# If using Apache on CentOS
+# If using Apache on CentOS:
 chown -R apache:apache /var/www/pterodactyl/*
 ```